george-hall-wtsi/GRIn/README.md

 ##### The Repeat Cutoff

-Use `-C / --single-repeat-cutoff` to specify one repeat cutoff to be applied to all files.
+Use `-R / --single-repeat-cutoff` to specify one repeat cutoff to be applied to all files.

-Use `-c / --indiv-repeat-cutoffs` to specify one repeat cutoff per input file.
+Use `-r / --indiv-repeat-cutoffs` to specify one repeat cutoff per input file.

 ##### The Upper Cutoff